exonum/exonum-doc/src/get-started/java-binding.md

   unzip /path/to/downloaded/exonum-java-0.6.0-release.zip
   ```

-- Install necessary runtime dependencies: [Libsodium][libsodium] and
+- Install [Libsodium][libsodium] as the necessary runtime dependency.
-  RocksDB libraries (the latter is only needed on Mac OS):
+  For Mac OS also install RocksDB library:

   ??? example "Linux (Ubuntu)"